Mauritius: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school with the Cambridge Higher School Certificate you will usually be required to achieve grades ranging between A*AA and BBB in 3 Principal Subjects.
-GCE A level and International Baccalaureate grades are also accepted.
+If you're studying the Cambridge Higher School Certificate you'll need to achieve between BBB and A*AA in 3 principle subjects.
+GCE A Level and International Baccalaureate grades are also accepted.

 Other post school qualifications may also be considered for entry to York on a case by case basis.